HEIGE-PCloud/DoIt/README.md

 ## License

-LoveIt is licensed under the **MIT** license.
+DoIt is licensed under the **MIT** license.
 Check the [LICENSE file](https://github.com/HEIGE-PCloud/DoIt/blob/master/LICENSE) for details.

 Thanks to the authors of following resources included in the theme: